swcarpentry/sql-novice-survey/episodes/02-sort-dup.md

 * what kind of quantity measurements were taken at each site;
 * which scientists took measurements on the expedition;
-* the sites where each scientist took measurements

 To determine which measurements were taken at each site, we can examine the `Survey` table.